DBSE-teaching/isee2019-CodeSlayers/docs/about/index.md

 <b><i>Prathap Dhanasekaran</i></b>

-  Being a student money control is very essential to spend on valuable things and also have a track of it for perfect planning.
-Personally I am little absent minded and might loose the track of money flow when time passes .
-This app will help me to utilize my funds in most efficient and accurate manner
+Personally I am from a IT working background so would like to enhance my skillset through android programming.
+On a day today process money control is very essential ,to spend on valuable  things and also have a track of it for perfect planning.
+Everyone of us are having a busy life  and might loose the track of money flow when time  passes .
+This app will help  to utilize our  funds in most efficient and accurate manner.